 In my research, I found that ten states require a special license to drive or pull an RV over a certain weight, most of the weights were 26,000 pounds.
 In some states, you had to take a driving test with your RV.
 California requires you to get a DOT physical and pass a test comparable to getting a commercial license for a truck.

 I called Eagle Bus Club member Leroy Willis who lives in Kansas and questioned him about the required license.
 His bus is registered in a different state, so he did not have to apply for a special license.
-Leroy did tell me about a friend that bought an RV in Kansas and went to apply for the RV license at the local license bureau, they had no knowledge of the requirement.
+Leroy did tell me about a friend who bought an RV in Kansas and went to apply for the RV license at the local license bureau, they had no knowledge of the requirement.

 When his friend showed them, the statute requiring RV endorsement, they just added the RV endorsement to his license without asking any more questions.
 I keep getting different answers on web pages on what these 10 states require.
 I did call an RV salesperson in Kansas and she informed me I would not need a special license.
 I doubt if anybody cares, so I am not sure what’s what.

-This next article I found in my research has nothing to do with RVs or bus conversions, I just found it interesting.
+The next article I found in my research has nothing to do with RVs or bus conversions, I just found it interesting.

 The National Truck Network was authorized by the Surface Transportation Assistance Act of 1982 (P.L.
 97-424) and specified in the U.S. Code of Federal Regulations (23 CFR 658) to require states to allow conventional combinations on “the Interstate System and those portions of the Federal-aid Primary System …serving to link principal cities and densely developed portions of the States … [on] high volume route[s] utilized extensively by large vehicles for interstate commerce … [which do] not have any unusual characteristics causing current or anticipated safety problems.”
 Conventional combinations are tractors with one semi-trailer up to 48 feet in length or with one 28-foot semi-trailer and one 28-foot trailer and can be up to 102 inches wide.

-The way I interpret this Act was to allow cross country truckers to have the same size regulations in each state regardless of the state’s regulations.
+The way I interpret this Act was to allow cross-country truckers to have the same size regulations in each state regardless of the state’s regulations.
 Each state decides which routes will be added to the network map.

 The official act web page had drawings and sizes on almost every conceivable type of transport or trailer, including one just for boat haulers.
 There are a lot of boat haulers in this area.
 Note the different length regulations on the car haulers above, depending on how they were connected.